angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ## Next Steps

-Now you have considered how to build your main deck, next chapter will explore the principles behind sideboard card choices and the principles to follow for facing off against different archetypes.
+Now you have considered how to build your main deck, next chapter will explore the principles behind sideboard card choices and the ideas to follow for facing off against different archetypes.

 [discord]: https://discord.gg/vajvFXt